RETURN HOME – TABLE OF CONTENTS

 Competitive Scholarship Cycles and Awards

-When a community foundation awards grants and scholarships it’s an important time to broadcast this activity in your community.
+When a community foundation awards grants and scholarships it’s an important time to broadcast your mission in your community.
+Grant awards outside of Grant Cycles may also be promoted to tell the story of the impact of your foundation in the community.
 This can be done several ways:

 - Share your story through photos